-- High proportion of population aged 0-34(youth), this can be addressed by investing in youth through skills development. - Second largest unemployment rate among the districts, the district has allocated funds for job creation in all the local municipalities, see projects multiyear comparison on chapter7. - Education challenge Matric pass rate and university/degree admission rate, the district encourages pupils to study further/hard by issuing bursaries with the hope that the pupils will have courage since there is funding. - Basic service delivery challenge, the district is working on addressing the service delivery through projects.
-See chapter 7 - Second highest poverty rate among districts - Relatively low economic growth - Independence/ or relaying too much in manufacturing, Reduce unemployment, poverty rate and inequality. since it was indicated earlier in the document that the inequality exists between men and women with regards to unemployment the district is having a project on women empowerment. - generally if the budget is in line with the socio economic challenges identified in the IDP development can be achieved.
+- High proportion of population aged 0-34(youth), this can be addressed by investing in youth through skills development. - Second largest unemployment rate among the districts, the district has allocated funds for job creation in all the local municipalities, see projects multiyear comparison on chapter7. - Education challenge Matric pass rate and university/degree admission rate, the district encourages pupils to study further/hard by issuing bursaries with the hope that the pupils will have courage since there is funding. - Second highest poverty rate among districts - Relatively low economic growth - Independence/ or relaying too much in manufacturing, Reduce unemployment, poverty rate and inequality. since it was indicated earlier in the document that the inequality exists between men and women with regards to unemployment the district is having a project on women empowerment. - generally if the budget is in line with the socio economic challenges identified in the IDP development can be achieved.